 Yes Billion.
 Yes, in one month.
 That’s an increase of 1 Billion calls a month since the previous April.

-Unless this deadly virus is stopped, or at least slowed down, it could mean 4 or 5 Billion unwanted scam and spam robocalls a month by April 2019.
+Unless this deadly virus is stopped, or at least slowed down, it could mean 4 or 5 Billion unwanted scam and spam robocalls a month in 2019.
 That’s a horrifying prospect.
+And an annoying prospect.

-Part of the problem is that the Federal Communications Commissions (FCC) believes robocalls are “beneficial” to consumers to get them.
+Part of the problem is that while the FTC considers robocalls to be a fraud on consumers, the Federal Communications Commission (FCC) believes robocalls are “beneficial” to consumers to get them.

 So while the FTC and the FCC duke it out to figure out what to do to stop the spammers and scammers, here’s what you can do for yourself right now.